 For example, here is the lesson I learned today: “Putting others before yourself is noble; but most people will not reciprocate this gesture.”

 The older I get, the more I realize one simple fact: True friendship is a myth.
-Charles Dickens once write, “It is a melancholy truth that even good men have poor relations.”
+Charles Dickens once wrote, “It is a melancholy truth that even good men have poor relations.”
 And while I believe this whole-heartily, I think I know the reason behind this sentiment: True loyalty — true friendship — is a needle in a haystack.

 This prompts a bit of an intrinsic conflict within my own sense of loyalty and friendship.
 Do I remain the loyal friend when my “friends” display the antithesis, or do I accept the status quo as an unchanging force and simply “look out for #1” instead?
 When seeking to avoid pain, disappointment, frustration, and anger, the obvious choice is to simply accept that people are not loyal friends and will seek their own interests (however trivial) ahead of those whom they consider “friends.”
 Essentially, if I expect nothing from my “friends,” I will not be disappointed when my friends reciprocate nothing.